Crisis Line

 Cohort Upcoming Crisis Line Trainings

 Volunteering on the crisis line is a rewarding experience.
-We offer an opportunity to learn new and valuable skills and be involved in a “front line” helping environment.
+We offer an opportunity to gain experience new and valuable skills and be involved in a “front line” helping environment.
 Many people find our program useful for developing marketable skills and exploring education options.
 The demand on our service is growing substantially, and working on our crisis lines is a way to make a real difference in the community.

 “I originally joined the Crisis Line because members of my family had struggled with mental health and thoughts of suicide, and I wanted to make sure that there would be somewhere people like them could turn to in times of need.
 I thought it was a good way to give back to my community, but I didn’t expect how much I would personally gain from it.
 In addition to training on mental health issues and a sense of fulfillment from supporting others, I feel I have become a much better listener in my personal and professional lives, I have gained skills in motivational interviewing, I feel calmer in stressful situations, and I feel so much more grateful for all of the wonderful people I am lucky to have in my life.
 I have rarely worked with a more supportive and dedicated team of staff and volunteers.
 It is a privilege to be trusted to support callers in their darkest moments, and one I am grateful to have”. –Current volunteer (2020)